Jo Sinclair: Writing

 While employed by the WPA, she spent her free time developing her own projects, writing short stories and articles.
-In 1937, Seid, using the pseudonym of Jo Sinclair, sold her first story to Esquire which appeared in the January 1938 issue.
+In 1937, Seid, using the pseudonym of Jo Sinclair, sold her first story to Esquire, which appeared in the January 1938 issue.

 That year proved to be a turning point for the struggling writer as she also placed stories and articles with New Masses, Ken, and Coronet.
 A local benefactor arranged to provide her with an annual stipend so she might concentrate on producing a novel.
 While she completed a draft, Seid was unhappy with it, and the same fate befell her second attempt.
 Although she felt she had disappointed her benefactor, she did not abandon her writing.
 To support herself and her family, Seid accepted a position in publicity with the American Red Cross in 1941, where she remained until after World War II.

 During this period, Seid continued to turn out stories and articles, placing several in prestigious periodicals.
-The spring 1941 issue of Common Ground included "Red Necktie," which many considered to be one of her finest efforts.
+The Spring 1941 issue of Common Ground included "Red Necktie," which many considered to be one of her finer efforts.
 Her work also appeared in Harper's, The Crisis, the Jewish Spectator, and Crossroad.
 Several of her stories were included in anthologies.

-In 1945, Seid's completed manuscript, Wasteland, won the Harper Prize for the best novel about American life.
+In 1945, Seid's completed manuscript Wasteland won the Harper Prize for the best novel about American life.
 The book dealt with the problems facing second-generation Russian Jewish immigrants, including a disdain for tradition and a shame over family.
 With the $10,000 prize, Seid was able to provide for herself and her family.
 It also helped that her novel earned respectful reviews.

 She went on to write three more novels: Sing at My Wake (McGraw, 1951), The Changelings (McGraw, 1955) and Anna Teller (McKay, 1960).

 Although Wasteland is the best known of Sinclair's novels, the later books seem more powerful and sensitive.
 Sinclair is much more successful when she presents female characters and when she attempts to show the integration of international, emotional, spiritual and religious features of the individual life.
 The Changelings presents the problems of a changing environment (the influx of blacks into a neighborhood of Eastern European immigrants) on the children of the community.
 The emotional trauma of change and the pain of hate are fully experienced by the young Judith Vincent.